NuCivic/pantheon-backup/README.md

 pantheon-backup
 ===============

-A set of utility classes to automate interacting with pantheon.
+A set of utility classes to automate interacting with pantheon terminus.

-Please excuse the poor OO.
-I'm just messing around.

 Examples
 ===============